waltersoto/discio/README.md

 ###The class **Manager** gives you access to a repository.

-First, you need to create an instance of **Manager** by supplying the data Model as a type parameter and you can either pass the repository name and a data source as a constructor parameter or assign the source to **SiteSources.Sources** (the first entry will be used as the default source) and just pass the repository name.
+First, you need to create an instance of **Manager** by supplying the data Model as a type parameter and you can either pass the repository name and a data source as constructor parameters or assign the source to **SiteSources.Sources** (the first entry will be used as the default source) and just pass the repository name.